BiswasAnanya/saucedemo-manual-testing/05-bug-reports/bug-007-incorrect-product-association.md

 ![Bug evidence](../Screenshots/bug-007.png)

 ## Notes

-The defect affects product identification across multiple stages of the shopping flow and may result in the user viewing or purchasing a different product than the one originally selected.
+This defect represents the downstream manifestation of the product information/image mismatch originally observed in [BUG-002](bug-002-incorrect-product-image-inventory.md).
+TC-210, TC-305, and TC-512 verify that the same incorrect product association persists across Product Detail, Shopping Cart, and Checkout Overview.
+These test cases are therefore tracked under BUG-007 rather than logged as separate defects.

 ---